Psychoplastogen: Pharmacology

 Psychoplastogens exert their effects by promoting structural and functional neural plasticity through diverse targets including, but not limited to, 5-HT_{2A}, NMDA, and muscarinic receptors.
 Some are biased agonists.
 While each compound may have a different receptor binding profile, signaling appears to converge at the tyrosine kinase B (TrkB) and mammalian target of rapamycin (mTOR) pathways.
 Convergence at TrkB and mTOR parallels that of traditional antidepressants with known efficacies, but with more rapid onset.
 Although many serotonin 5-HT_{2A} receptor agonists are known to produce psychoplastogenic effects, serotonin itself is not psychoplastogenic owing to poor lipophilicity and inability to activate intracellular serotonin 5-HT_{2A} receptors.

 Due to their rapid and sustained effects, psychoplastogens could potentially be dosed intermittently.
 In addition to the neuroplasticity effects, these compounds can have other epiphenomena including sedation, dissociation, and hallucinations.

 Psychedelics show complex effects on neuroplasticity and can both promote and inhibit neuroplasticity depending on the circumstances.
 Single doses of DMT, 5-MeO-DMT, psilocybin, and DOI have been found to produce robust and long-lasting increases in neuroplasticity in animals.
 Likewise, repeated doses of LSD for 7 days increased neuroplasticity.
 However, chronic intermittent administration of DMT for several weeks resulted in dendritic spine retraction, suggesting physiological homeostatic compensation in response to overstimulation.
 In addition, DOI has been found to decrease brain-derived neurotrophic factor (BDNF) levels in the hippocampus.
 The effects of psychedelics on neuroplasticity appear to be dependent on serotonin 5-HT_{2A} receptor activation, as they are abolished in 5-HT_{2A} receptor knockout mice.
-Non-hallucinogenic serotonin 5-HT_{2A} receptor agonists, like tabernanthalog and lisuride, have also been found to increase neuroplasticity, and to a magnitude comparable to psychedelics.
+Nonhallucinogenic serotonin 5-HT_{2A} receptor agonists, like tabernanthalog and lisuride, have also been found to increase neuroplasticity, and to a magnitude comparable to psychedelics.

 In terms of neurogenesis, DOI and LSD showed no impact on hippocampal neurogenesis, while psilocybin and 25I-NBOMe decreased hippocampal neurogenesis.
 5-MeO-DMT however has been found to increase hippocampal neurogenesis, and this could be blocked by sigma σ_{1} receptor antagonists.

 Certain psychedelics such as LSD and psilocin have been reported to act as highly potent positive allosteric modulators of the tropomyosin receptor kinase B (TrkB), one of the receptors of brain-derived neurotrophic factor (BDNF).
 In addition to serotonin 5-HT_{2A} receptor agonism, this action has been implicated as a possible contributor to the psychoplastogenic effects of these psychedelics.
-However, subsequent studies failed to reproduce these findings and instead found no interaction of LSD or psilocin with TrkB.
+However, subsequent studies did not reproduce these findings and instead reported no interaction of LSD or psilocin with TrkB.

+NMDA receptor modulators have also been explored in this vein.
+Zelquistinel, an NMDA receptor modulator, has shown rapid onset and sustained duration of action after just one administration in animal studies.

+Psychoplastogens describe what some call "event-driven pharmacology" a term originally used to describe targeted protein degraders.